ph04/py-plane/README.md

 # py-plane
 A script able to return information about curves on cartesian planes.

-`src/plane.py` is able to return information about Triangles, Parabolas and Circumferences on a cartesian plane, given the needed information about that specific figure.
+`src/plane.py` is able to return information about Triangles, Parabolas, Circumferences and Ellipses on a cartesian plane, given the needed information about that specific figure.
 Run the script on your console.

 `src/curve.py` returns the defined Parabola and Circumference by the given 3 points.
 Run the script on your console.
 If _division by zero error_ is raised, one of the two curves does not exist.